Charles II Antique Silver Tankard

 Signed/Inscribed: Underneath there is an old presentation inscription in old fashioned script “ The gift of Sir John Leche of Carvarden and Stretton and his wife Helen Morris, to their son Andrew Nicholas as an heirloom to his family for ever”.
 Sir John Leche (1889-1960), K.C.M.G.
 O.B.E., formally British Ambassador to Chile, address Stretton Hall, Malpas, Cheshire

-Literature: It is unusual to have a makers name for a piece of silver of this early date as there are no precise records of silver makers’ marks prior to 1697.
+Literature: There are no precise records of silver makers’ marks prior to 1697.
 All records were destroyed in the fire at Goldsmiths Hall in 1681 when the Assay Office and apartments of the Assayer and Clerk in the south west wing of the building were burned down.
 Sometimes the details of makers can be discovered from old records such as the inventories of noble houses and other institutions.

 The first surviving record at Goldsmiths Hall is the 1682 copper plate made to start the recording process again.
 This has recently prompted a study by Dr David Mitchell, supported by Goldsmiths Hall, resulting in the publication of his 2017 “Silversmiths in Elizabethan and Stuart London”.
 This reference work identifies previously unknown makers marks and assigns marks struck on existing plate to individuals (attributions for 540 separate marks).

 This rare antique silver tankard is in good condition with signs of use consistent with a tankard of this age.
 Good patina.
-The lid and body are stamped with matching English silver hallmarks, makers mark only to the handle.
 The handle has two small dents either side of the top of the handle where the thumb piece has been touching for 340 years.
+Some signs of earlier repairs.
 The engravings are still crisp, probably not original.
-Possible repair to the hinge and lid.
-Please note that this item is not new and will show moderate signs of wear commensurate with age.
-Reflections in the photograph may detract from the true representation of this item.

 Maker: John Ruslen